London Luxurious Mayfair Walk

 Cross Grosvenor Square and walk South along S Audley Street.
 Go past Adam’s Row and Mount Street on your left, then turn left just before Grosvenor Chapel into Mount Street Gardens behind the chapel (Map Point 2).

 Mount Street Gardens is an attractive open space in the heart of Mayfair.
-It is hidden behind houses/large mansion blocks and 2 Churches in the midst of a quiet residential area.
+It is hidden behind houses/large mansion blocks and 2 Churches amid a quiet residential area.
 The space consists of many large London Plane trees, with formal lawns, planting beds of ornamental bedding plants and shrubs, and benches aligning the paths.
 All the benches located in this garden have been donated by or in memory of people who have loved and used the space throughout the years.

 Continue through the gardens to the far end and exit the gardens through the metal gate in front of the imposing red brick building.
 Turn right onto Mount Street then right at the end onto Berkeley Square (Map Point 3).

 Berkeley Square was originally laid out in the mid-18th century by architect William Kent.
 The gardens in the centre are open to the public, and their very large London Plane trees are among the oldest in central London, planted in 1789.

 Continue past Berkeley Square and at the end of the square turn right into Charles Street.
 Walk along here and turn first left into Queen Street.
 Turn right at the end of Queen Street onto Curzon Street, cross over when safe to do so, then turn left into Trebeck Street.
 Walk a short distance along Trebeck Street then turn left into the smaller, pedestrianised alleyway of Shepherd Market (Map Point 4).